 The history of humans in the India subcontinent is extensive, complex, and overflowing with civilizations, cultures, languages, religions, and globally significant figures (the historical Buddha, for instance).
 Comprehensive accounts of this history are typically subdivided into mega eras, each of which is broken into its most significant epochs, which are explained through further sub-categories; such obsessive regulation is necessary, given the enormity of the land (about the size of western Europe) and its history.
 Early humans arrived as many as 70,000 years ago, and India's first major civilizations flourished in the 3rd millennium BCE.
-Documentation on sex in India covers ancient civilization (c.
+Documentation on physical relations in India covers ancient civilization (c.
 3300 BCE - c.
 650 CE) as well as the medieval (c.
 650 - 1526 CE) and/or early modern (1526 - 1858 CE) eras.

 The people of India have a history of openly embracing sexuality, much of it intrinsically tied to religion.
-If surviving artifacts and written works are honest indications, sex in ancient Indian culture was highly sensual, involving open relationships, erotic texts and artwork, and tantalizing games.
-Any history of sex in India would be remiss not examine the Kama Sutra, an ancient text on navigating love, relationships, and sexuality that famous includes a lot of suggested sex positions.
+If surviving artifacts and written works are honest indications, lovemaking in ancient Indian culture was highly sensual, involving open relationships, erotic texts and artwork, and tantalizing games.
+Any history of sex in India would be remiss not examine the Kama Sutra, an ancient text on navigating love, relationships, and sexuality that famous includes a lot of suggested positions.
 Given its geographical location - isolated by mountains across the north and oceans all around its massive peninsula - India developed as a unique region.
 Though there was regular contact with the civilizations around it, including ancient Greek and Rome, India's is, like China's, a continuous civilization, and should be considered apart from civilizations of the ancient world, such as Greece or Rome.

 It's more or less impossible to know whether the advice of an ancient text was acted upon by anyone over the course of history, though the existence of that text makes clear that at least someone was thinking about the ideas presented therein.
-The contents of the Kama Sutra may indicate how its author (Vātsyāyana) wanted readers to behave sexually more than the actual sexual behavior of people at the time of its release, but the fact remains that the text exists, and may be indicative of sexual behavior in ancient India (the text was written in the third century CE).
+The contents may indicate how its author (Vātsyāyana) wanted readers to behave sexually more than the actual sexual behavior of people at the time of its release, but the fact remains that the text exists, and may be indicative of sexual behavior in ancient India (the text was written in the third century CE).

 "Vātsyāyana has said that a man who comes too soon should first excite the woman and make her wet by means other than intercourse.
 Such a way of proceeding satisfies first a man and a woman."